Amaan9136/llama-cpp-model-inference/README.md

    pip install -r requirements.txt

-3. Place your LLaMA 3.2 model weights binary in `models/llama3.2.bin`.
+3. Place your model weights binary in `models/model_name.bin`.
    - If your model is in Ollama's blobs format, convert it to llama.cpp compatible `.bin` weights before use.
    - Alternatively, create a symlink into your Ollama model blobs folder if compatible.